kalnynsh/tododemo_reactjs/README.md

 Launches the test runner in the interactive watch mode.<br />
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+This is my next task for my TODO list.

 ### `npm run build`